-Trent has over 19 years of extensive multi-industry Chair / Independent Director / Executive Director and CEO level leadership and experience in listed public companies, large private companies as well as NFP and 'for benefit' focused enterprises operating with diverse business models and scale across many industry sectors.
+Trent Bartlett was appointed to the Travellers Choice Board in 2018.
+He has over 25 years' of CEO leadership and Board experience in listed public companies, large private companies, not-for-profits and 'for benefit' focused enterprises operating with diverse business models and scale across many industry sectors.